Arunachal: Governor Participates in RTI Week Celebration 2025 in Itanagar

 “The Right to Information Act is a law and a living expression of democracy.
 It bridges the gap between citizens and the State,” – Governor Lt.
 General K.T.
 Parnaik (Retd.)

 ITANAGAR- The Governor of Arunachal Pradesh, Lt.
 General K.T.
-Parnaik, PVSM, UYSM, YSM (Retd.), participated in the Right to Information (RTI) Week Celebration 2025 held at the Dorjee Khandu Auditorium, State Legislative Assembly Complex, Itanagar, on Friday.
+Parnaik, (Retd.), participated in the Right to Information (RTI) Week Celebration 2025 held at the Dorjee Khandu Auditorium, State Legislative Assembly Complex, Itanagar, on Friday.
 The event, organized by the Arunachal Pradesh Information Commission (APIC), marked a significant step toward promoting transparency, accountability, and citizen participation in governance.

 In his address, Governor Parnaik described the RTI Act as a “law and a living expression of democracy”, asserting that it bridges the gap between citizens and the State, transforming aspirations into action.